FAQs

 About the Buy Box Collective Action Against Amazon

-It is alleged that Amazon has contravened competition law by abusing its market power to suppress competition with the use of its proprietary marketplace-offer-ranking algorithm, causing consumers to pay more for similar products than they would have in a free and fair market.
+It is alleged that Amazon has contravened competition law by abusing its market power to suppress competition with the use of its proprietary marketplace-offer-ranking algorithm, by treating offers from Amazon itself and from sellers using Amazon’s own fulfilment services preferentially, compared to equivalent other third-party sellers’ offers.

 According to the claim, Amazon used a proprietary algorithm to rank product offer results whenever a consumer searched for a product in its marketplace.
 The “winning,” or first-ranked item in the search results, typically appeared in the Buy Box, which allowed the consumer to purchase the product directly (with one click) without being presented with similar competing sellers or retail offerings that were often cheaper.
 Instead, by selecting the purchase option in the Buy Box, the consumer bought from whichever seller Amazon’s algorithm determined to be the Buy Box winner.
 Amazon may be continuing this practice, which will be determined as part of the court process and as further evidence is prepared.

 Overwhelmingly—more than 80% of the time—UK consumers accepted Amazon’s recommendation and purchased through the Buy Box.
 The claim alleges that the algorithm steered consumers towards product offerings that were more profitable for Amazon while obscuring other similar, and often more affordable, options.
-The competition for price and quality competition among sellers is reduced which causes consumers to pay inflated prices.
+The competition for price and quality among sellers was reduced which caused consumers to pay inflated prices.

 Robert Hammond has more than 20 years of experience advocating on behalf of consumer rights.
 His past roles include 8 years as Director of Postal Policy and Regulation for Citizens Advice and 10 years in private practice as a solicitor.
 Robert is currently Director (Non- Executive) at Ofcom Communications Consumer Panel and Advisory Committee on Older and Disabled, the UK communications regulator.

-Amazon’s Buy Box algorithm is currently under investigation in the UK by the Competition and Markets Authority and has already been the subject of several investigations by European regulatory bodies.
+Amazon’s Buy Box algorithm was under investigation in the UK by the Competition and Markets Authority and has already been the subject of several investigations by European regulatory bodies.

 An investigation by the Italian Competition Authority found that the way that Amazon chose who won the Buy Box unfairly advantaged its own offers as well as the offers made by third party sellers that paid Amazon for additional services like storage, shipping and after-sales support.
 As a result, the investigation found that Italian consumers were not being presented with the most competitive offers on Amazon’s Marketplace.
 In December 2021, the Italian Competition Authority imposed a €1.1-billion fine against Amazon to penalise its behaviour in regards to the Buy Box.